Free English Lessons

 G: That sounds great.
 Thanks for your help!

-First question: can you name five famous London landmarks?
+First question for our tour of London in English: can you name five famous London landmarks?
 If you don’t know, ‘landmarks’ means famous places.
 For example, the Eiffel Tower is possibly the best-known Paris landmark.
 So, can you name five London landmarks?
 You heard several examples in the dialogue.
 Here are the examples you heard before: Buckingham Palace, the Houses of Parliament, the London Eye, the Tower of London and St Paul’s Cathedral.
 You could mention others, like Marble Arch, Trafalgar Square, Hyde Park, or famous football stadia like The Emirates or Wembley.

 In the dialogue, I was asking questions about a bus tour of the city.
 Can you remember any of the questions I asked?
 You heard: